Tributes to Suffrage

 Rochester, New York

-About an hour west of Seneca Falls is Rochester, New York which is home to a number of sites commemorating not only leaders in the women’s equality movement but in the abolitionist movement.
+About an hour west of Seneca Falls is Rochester, New York which is home to a number of sites commemorating not only leaders in the women’s equality movement but the abolitionist movement as well.
 Rochester became home to some of the country’s most influential and notable abolitionists - namely Frederick Douglas.
 There is a prominent statue that one can visit to pay tribute to his brilliance on all subjects he addressed.
-When we visited the statue it happened to be on July 4th so we took the time to listen to Frederick Douglas’ decendents recite “What to the Slave is the Fourth of July” which he delivered at Corinithian Hall in Rochester on July 5th 1952.
-On matters of suffrage, Frederick Douglas was clear and a leader from the beginning.
-He attended the Seneca Falls Convention and advocated for the right of women to vote eventhough not all attendees of the convention were in agreement on this matter.
+When we visited the statue it happened to be on July 4th so we took the time to listen to Frederick Douglas’ decedents recite “What to the Slave is the Fourth of July” which he delivered at Corinthian Hall in Rochester on July 5th 1952.

 Rochester also became the home of Susan B. Anthony and where she and other suffragettes strategized and organized many of the movement’s key events.
 It was also in Rochester where, in 1872, Anthony illegally voted in the Presidential election and was subsequently arrested and convicted.
 At the trial she delievered one of her most famous speeches demonstrating that women are not equal with men under the law.